GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: Experiments

-To further analyze model behavior on positive and negative samples, we examine both matching accuracy and semantic similarity in Tab.~\ref{tab:x-neg}.
-Vanilla MLLMs, including both commercial models and Qwen2.5-VL-3B-Instruct, exhibit a bias toward negative samples.
-In particular, Qwen2.5-VL-3B-Instruct achieves very low positive accuracy while maintaining high negative accuracy, indicating that the original model tends to predict image pairs as non-matching.
-Fine-tuning with LLM-explanation supervision (+GPT-4o, +Doubao-1.5) substantially mitigates this bias, raising positive accuracy to over 90\% in English and over 84\% in Chinese, while still keeping negative accuracy high.
-Correspondingly, positive and negative similarity are more balanced.
-Overall, LLM-explanation supervision effectively improves both prediction balance and explanation quality across languages.
-In contrast, the label-only supervision variant achieves high positive accuracy but fails to generate semantically meaningful explanations, as evidenced by extremely low similarity scores.
+To further analyze model behavior on positive and negative samples, we report matching accuracy in Tab.~\ref{tab:x-neg}.
+Vanilla MLLMs, including both commercial models and Qwen2.5-VL-3B-Instruct, exhibit a bias toward negative predictions.
+Notably, Qwen2.5-VL-3B attains very low accuracy on positive samples while maintaining high accuracy on negative samples, suggesting that the original model tends to classify image pairs as non-matching.
+This negative bias likely arises from an inherent asymmetry of the task: identifying mismatches can be triggered by a single discrepant cue, whereas confirming a match requires consistent evidence across multiple aspects.
+After fine-tuning, this bias is substantially alleviated.
+Positive accuracy increases to over 90\% in English and over 84\% in Chinese, while negative accuracy remains high.
+These results indicate that fine-tuning effectively improves the model’s ability to verify matches without sacrificing its capability to detect mismatches.